simon-kachepa/coding-for_practice/0x02-general_loops/README.md

 ### LOOPS

-This directory contains C loops program
+This directory contains C program on loops in general